dariocazas/howto-debezium-to-snowflake/README.md

 to generate your keys.
 The private key is used in the configuration of the sink connector, and the public key is set to your Snowflake user vía SQL command.

-Goto [`snowflake/sql/00-security.sql`] and take this code to your Worksheet.
+Go to [snowflake/sql/00-security.sql] and take this code to your Worksheet.
 If you generate your key pair, replace the `rsa_public_key` for your own `.pub` key.
 To simplify the exercise, `execute task` privileges will also be granted to the `SYSADMIN` role, which will be the role with which you execute all our sentences.
 Run all queries to apply.